elfi-dev/elfi/docs/developer/architecture.rst

 The execution order of the nodes in the compiled graph follows the topological ordering of the DAG (dependency order) and is guaranteed to be the same every time.
-Note that because the default behaviour is that nodes share a random state, changing a node that uses shared random state will affect the result of any later node in the ordering using the same shared random state even if they would not be depended based on the graph topology.
-If this is an issue, separate random states can be created.
+Note that because the default behaviour is that nodes share a random state, changing a node that uses a shared random state will affect the result of any later node in the ordering using the same random state, even if they would be independent based on the graph topology.

 State dictionary